Razwand/crim_project/README.md

 ## 🖋 Scrapping Text

-Scrapps data from the profiles.
+Scraps data from the profiles.
 This data can be searched with filter man/woman and the number of profiles to be processed.
 This data is returned as a .csv in ./output_text/ folder with the following variables:

 | Feature             | Values                                                                |